-- The community's total population and households grew between 2016 and 2021 (9% and 9%, respectively).
-Growth should continue (though greater for households) over the next two decades. - Growth has historically been greatest among senior age groups, and should continue to be, with diminishing support from other age groups over time. - Relatedly, the community experienced the greatest Census-to-Census growth among families without children (i.e., couples).
+- The community's total population and households grew between 2016 and 2021 (6% and 5%, respectively).
+Growth should continue over the next two decades. - Growth has historically been greatest among senior age group, and should continue to be, with support from most other age demographics. - Relatedly, the community experienced the greatest household type among noncensus families (i.e., single persons or roommates).